spring-epfl/pots/README.md

 # Protective optimization techonologies: a credit scoring case study

-This is the accompanying code to the paper "[POTS: Protective Optimization Technologies](https://arxiv.org/pdf/1806.02711)".
+This is the accompanying code to the papers "[POTS: Protective Optimization Technologies](https://arxiv.org/abs/1806.02711)" and "Protective Adversarial Machine Learning".

 Cite as follows:
 ```